This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 This suggests that K2 might be a useful supplement to a rheumatoid arthritis diet.

-6. Improves Hormonal Balance
+6. Improves hormonal balance

 Inside our bones, K2 can be used to produce osteocalcin hormone, which has positive metabolic and hormonal effects.

 Fat-soluble vitamins are important for the production of reproductive/sex hormones, including estrogen and testosterone.
-Because of its hormonal-balancing effects, women with polycystic ovarian syndrome (PCOS) and postmenopausal women can benefit from getting more K2 in their diets, according to recent studies.
+Because of its hormonal-balancing effects, women with polycystic ovarian syndrome (PCOS) and postmenopausal women can benefit from getting more K2 in their diets, according to some studies.

 K2 can also helps promote blood sugar balance and insulin sensitivity, which can reduce the risk for metabolic problems like diabetes and obesity.
 Some research suggests that K2 helps regulate glucose metabolism by modulating osteocalcin and/or proinflammatory pathways.